kubeflow/pipelines/samples/contrib/e2e-outlier-drift-explainer/seldon/README.md

 ### Model Deployment and Predictions

-Deploy a trained tensorflow model and call the Seldon API to get predictions.
+Deploy a trained Tensorflow model and call the Seldon API to get predictions.

 ![cifar10 prediction](cifar10-prediction.png)